Bill Goldberg: World Wrestling Entertainment (2003–2004)

-World Heavyweight Champion and departure (2003-2004)

-After leaving Japan, Goldberg signed a one-year contract with World Wrestling Entertainment (WWE) in March 2003, debuting on the March 31 episode of Raw (the night after WrestleMania XIX) and starting a feud with The Rock by performing a spear on him.
+After leaving Japan, Goldberg signed a one-year contract with World Wrestling Entertainment (WWE) in March 2003.
+A promo video announcing his arrival aired during WrestleMania XIX.
+He debuted the next night on the March 31 episode of Raw and started a feud with The Rock by performing a spear on him.
 Their rivalry intensified when The Rock held a segment entitled The Rock Concert, where he taunted Goldberg along with Gillberg, but Goldberg defeated The Rock in his debut match at Backlash on April 27, following three spears and a Jackhammer.
 Goldberg went undefeated over the subsequent half-year, defeating 3-Minute Warning in his first match on Raw on May 5.
 Goldberg defeated Christian the following week on Raw in a steel cage match.
 Goldberg next began a feud with Chris Jericho, culminating in a match between the two at Bad Blood on June 15, which Goldberg won.